LargyThomas/Qwasar-Mastermind/README.md

 ***

 ## Task
-What is the problem?
-And where is the challenge?
 The goal of this project is to code a version of the Mastermind game.

 ## Description
-How have you solved the problem?
 The program generates or receives as an argument a secret code of 4 different digits between 0 and 8.

 ## Installation
-How to install your project? npm install? make? make re?
 I used the terminal to create my files and my Makefile to compile.

 ## Usage